apache/pekko/docs/src/main/paradox/project/examples.md

 @extref[Cluster with Kubernetes example project](samples:pekko-sample-cluster-kubernetes-java)

-This sample illustrates how to form an Pekko Cluster with Pekko Bootstrap when running in Kubernetes.
+This sample illustrates how to form a Pekko Cluster with Pekko Bootstrap when running in Kubernetes.

 ## Distributed workers